 Unfortunately, personal and marital problems put Richie in an awkward spotlight in the late 80s and caused him to take a self-imposed hiatus for a half decade.
 He wasn't heard from again until 1992's Back To Front, a greatest hits album with a couple new cuts.
 It came and went very quickly.
 Richie didn't record another full studio album until 1996's poorly reviewed Louder Than Words, in which Richie appeared to be struggling for relevance in a very changed musical environment (even including a rap song).
 He sounded more comfortable two years later on Time, a comeback album that was more appealing to Richie's 80s fans.

 When Richie released Renaissance on Island Records in 2000, it was expected to fade quickly as a forgettable album by a former star.
-Instead, it was arguably his best album since his debut.
+Instead, it was a comeback to form.
 Adopting a Latin dance rhythm that was being popularized by a number of pop stars at the time, Richie wrote his best material in years and found a contemporary sound that fit both him and his long time fans.
 And while at times his singing occasionally appeared a bit out of place with the new sounds (especially on the hit "Angel"), his writing was superb and the album hung together very well.
 And rather than being a bookend on a successful career, Renaissance became the first Lionel Richie album in a long time that left fans waiting for more.
 He met their call with Just For You, released in May, 2004.
 His comeback became complete two years later with the legitimate hit "Call It Love" and the album Coming Home.
 He followed in in 2009 with an all-out assault on Just Go, where Richie teamed with hitmakers such as Ne-Yo, Akon and Tricky Stewart to provide a very modern sound, often at the expense of Richie's personal imprint.

 As 2012 arrived, Richie released an unusual comeback album, Tuskegee, a collection of country duet covers of some of his biggest hits.
 It became one of the biggest releases of the year, hitting #1 and selling over a million copies.
 It also became an unexpected vehicle that brought Richie back to the top of the charts.
+That career renaissance continues to this day, as the always affable Richie continues to sell out tours around the world and is a television regular through his role on the rebooted American Idol.

 Over the course of Lionel Richie's solo career, the mixed feelings that various fans and critics have expressed have resulted in large part from Richie's consistent eagerness to please large numbers of fans with his music, even to the dismay of Soul and Funk purists.
 Whether this tendency on his part is a strength or a weakness is a matter of opinion, but time has had a way of moving us past that issue.
 Instead, the perspective brought by years now spotlights the masterful songwriting and vocal skills that Richie consistently brought to his early work -- particularly the memorable ballads he has created both as a Commodore and on his own.